Chapter-tier program

 From Local EDGE to National EDGE to AREAA leadership.

-The long arc: a chapter member participates in Local EDGE as a mentee, many years later becomes a National EDGE mentee, several years after that becomes a National EDGE mentor.
-Each chapter program is a stepping stone in a multi-year leadership pipeline.
+For people on the EDGE path, the long arc often looks like this: someone joins Local EDGE as a mentee, then years later becomes a National EDGE mentee, then a few years after that becomes a National EDGE mentor.
+Each step is a stepping stone in a leadership path that takes years to walk.

 How to start